CarimA/RPG/events.md

-        design: lock levels to conditions in groups of 10 and make the previous 10 levels gain boosted exp
+        design: lock levels to conditions in groups of 10 and make the previous 10 levels gain boosted exp share exp out to whole team but only grant a level up if they participate

 experiment with outputting lua tmx maps